jpsimonroy/osiris/README.md

 ***Show Usages.*** This finds usages of the selection or the word at the cursor in the entire project.
 If multiple matches are found, a widget is shown from which one can select the desired usage to navigate to.

 #### :three: CMD + F12
 ***Show methods in file.*** Shows all method declarations in the currently active file.
 Select from the list to navigate to the declaration in file.
+If you are in a test file (test_that syntax), you would get to see all test methods and their contexts.

 ***
 Snippets